-Contact Phil’s Excavating now to have your sinkholes inspected and get an explanation and an honest, fair and free estimate on what work is needed to correct your problem.
-We are an excavating company that is fully insured, licensed (MA Home Improvement Contractor #146190) and the Better Business Bureau has received no complaints about us in over 30 years of business.
+Contact Phil's Excavating now to have your sinkholes inspected and get an explanation and an honest, fair and free estimate on what work is needed to correct your problem.
+We are an excavating company that is fully insured, licensed (MA Home Improvement Contractor #146190 and has been in business over 35 years.

 Sinkholes are holes in the ground that suddenly appear, often with no apparent cause.
 They can be small to very large and they can be dangerous.
 People may sprain or break an ankle in a small hole while cars and houses have disappeared in large holes.

 Sinkholes in Massachusetts and Rhode Island are usually not the large type found in Florida.
 They are usually caused by rotting organic material such as stumps or construction debris that was buried by a contractor or property owner.
 An abandoned well, old cellar or cesspool are other possibilities.

 A homeowner can attempt to fill in a small hole but if the hole opens up again it’s best to have the hole dug out by an excavating company to determine the cause.
 Be careful if you try to dig it up yourself.
 It’s possible that you could fall into an old cesspool or well and get seriously hurt.

 Larger holes will have to be dug up by an excavating company.
 The excavator will dig around to determine the cause.
 If it’s old stumps or construction material it will have to be removed.
 Abandoned wells, cellars and cesspools can probably be filled in.

 If there is water or wet soil around the hole, it’s possible that a water or waste line broke.
 The pipe will probably have to be patched or replaced.
 An underground spring is another possible explanation of wet soil.